 Submissions are now closed.

-In partnership with Katharine Susannah Prichard Writers’ Centre and with the support of The Copyright Agency‘s Cultural Fund, Westerly Magazine is excited to announce the third year of our Writers’ Development Program!
+In partnership with Katharine Susannah Prichard Writers’ Centre and with the support of The Copyright Agency‘s Cultural Fund, Westerly Magazine is excited to announce the fourth year of our Writers’ Development Program!

 The Westerly Writers’ Development Program began in 2016, supporting five Western Australian writers with mentoring and publishing opportunities.
-The Program has now been offered and delivered on two occasions, and we have been delighted and impressed with the quality of the participants’ work in Westerly 62.1 and on the Westerly website.
-Writing from the participants of the 2017 iteration of the Program is featured in Westerly 63.1 (July 2018).
+The Program has now been offered and delivered on three occasions, and we have been delighted and impressed with the quality of the participants’ work in Westerly 62.1, Westerly 63.1, and on the Westerly website.
+Writing from the participants of the 2018 program is featured in Westerly 64.1 (July 2019).
 We are sure that the publication of their writing will lead to further success for all our participants!

 Each writer will be provided with:

 - Mentoring guidance and full editorial feedback on up to two short fiction or poetry manuscripts, from a relevant professional author/editor,